MikaelNB/ProjCifar10/README.md

 requirement to re-train the network each time.

-The convolutional neural network Binary_crossentropy has 93,5% in comparison to 67% obtained with Categorical_crossentropy.
+The convolutional neural network Binary_crossentropy has 93,5% accuracy in comparison to 67% obtained from Categorical_crossentropy.
 Data obtained from Cifar10-Keras-Tensorflow-Binary_crossentropy-93.5% shows a better result; however, overfitting can't be discarded due to the fact that when new images are fed, error increases.